 Pic du Midi (France)

 The Pic du Midi, a popular mountainous reserve in the French Pyrenees, attracts roughly 1.5 million visitors per year, largely on the back of its IDA designation as a dark-sky zone, IDA says.
 (The zone also encompasses a United Nations Educational, Scientific and Cultural Organization World Heritage site and a French national park.)
-The nearby University of Pau and Pays de l’Adour is currently conducting scientific study of the sky to best preserve it for future generations.
+The nearby University of Pau and Pays de l’Adour is currently conducting scientific studies of the sky to best preserve it for future generations.

 River Murray (Australia)